annotation/text-fabric/tf/convert/app/transcription.md

 by the parameter `wordAsSlot`, passed to the conversion (for this corpus the slot type is **«slot»**).

-### «Slot»s in general

-1. Spaces are stripped when they are between elements whose parent does not allow mixed content; other whitespace is reduced to a single space.
-1. All «slot»s inside the teiHeader will get the feature `is_meta` set to 1;
-    for «slot»s inside the body, `is_meta` has no value.
-1. Necessarily empty elements will cause a feature `empty_`*tag*`=1` on the last «slot»; *tag* is the name of the empty element.
-All attributes of such an element go into features `empty_`*tag*`_`*att*`=`*value* on the same «slot».
-1. Empty elements that are not necessarily empty will receive one extra «slot»;
-    this will anchor the element to
-    a textual position; the empty «slot» gets the ZERO-WIDTH-SPACE (Unicode 200B) as character value.

 ### «Slot»s and empty elements

 When empty elements occur, something must be done to anchor them to the text stream.